stlouis-mo-developers/cmsinreact/README.md

 </code>
 ```

-- The first statement imports the React library itself.
+- The first statement finds the default export from the NodeJS React library and imports that as constant named React
 - The second statement imports a logo from './logo.svg'.
-- The third statement imports the CSS for our App component.
+- The third statement imports the stylesheets / CSS for your ReactJS App component
 - The App component
-After the imports, we have a functional compponent named App, so, let's look at App more closely.
+  - After all the imports, you have a functional compponent named App.
+Here is what it looks like ...

 ```
 <code>